-Prerequisite: Automotive Services Technology, Level I This course includes more advanced training with more emphasis placed on diagnostics and troubleshooting.
-Level II students are mentors for Level I students.
+This course includes advanced training with more emphasis placed on diagnostics and troubleshooting.
 This course is articulated with Ivy Tech State College.
-Students earning a B or better in the class are eligible to receive 9 college credits through Ivy Tech State College.
+Students earning a B or better in the class are eligible to receive 9 college credits through Ivy Tech Community College.
 Students can earn 2 hours of dual credit at Vincennes University.